hannahbang1108/hannahbang1108/README.md

 ## Introduction

-I’m Hannah Bang, a third-year Computer Science student at Northeastern University with a focus on software engineering and product development.
+I’m Hannah Bang, a third-year Computer Science student at Northeastern University with a focus on software engineering, artificial intelligence, and product development.
 I’m passionate about building user-focused, full-stack applications that positively impact the community.
 Through my coursework, extracurriculars, and work experiences, I’ve developed a strong proficiency in Python, Java, JavaScript/TypeScript, SQL, React, Vue, and Go, and want to continue applying these skills to real-world projects.

 ## Technologies & Tools